fzero/lhl-lectures/w3d5-sass/README.md

 const sassMiddleware = require('node-sass-middleware')

 app.use(sassMiddleware({
   src: './stylesheets', // Location of SASS files
   dest: './public/css', // Compiled CSS location
-  prefix:  '/css'        // URL path to be intercepted by the middleware and }))                      // compiled on the fly
+  prefix:  '/css'       // URL path to be intercepted by the middleware and }))                     // compiled on the fly.
+When the browser tries to
-                         // (e.g. ./stylesheets/main.scss -> /css/main.css)
+                        // GET /css/main.css, it compiles ./stylesheets/main.scss
 ```

 In either case, remember two things: